The OpenLab to Ullrigg workflow

-The objective of this test was to demonstrate real-time interoperability between multiple vendor systems and validate DWIS as a common data infrastructure for drilling automation.
-The systems exchanged data through the DWIS Blackboard architecture, allowing applications to discover and use signals automatically.
-The Blackboard and technologies from different vendors were first connected in OpenLab with the NOV control system and NOVOS, before testing at Ullrigg.
+The objective of this test was to demonstrate autonomous drilling together with real-time interoperability, involving multiple vendor systems, and to validate DWIS as a common data infrastructure for drilling automation.
+The systems exchanged data via the DWIS Blackboard architecture, enabling applications to discover and use signals automatically.
+The Blackboard and technologies from different vendors were first connected in OpenLab with the embedded NOV control system and NOVOS, before testing at Ullrigg.

 The setup with OpenLab HIL with NOV and NOVOS provides a replica of Ullrigg that makes development, testing, and demonstration far more efficient.
-Much of the required work can be done in OpenLab before arriving at the test facility, and the same environment can continue to support the work during the field campaign.
-This combination of realism, interoperability, and flexibility is a strong example of how OpenLab helps accelerate the development of practical drilling automation solutions.
+Much of the required work can be done in OpenLab before arriving at the test facility, and the same environment can continue to support the work during the full-scale test at Ullrigg.
+This combination of realism, interoperability, and flexibility is a strong example of how OpenLab accelerates the development of advanced drilling automation solutions.

 Who is using OpenLab: